-Another possible reason why a lender "goes quiet" is if there is an issue with your loan, such as a concern raised by underwriting that your loan officer was unaware of.
+Another possible reason why a lender goes quiet is if there is an issue with your loan, such as a concern raised by underwriting that your loan officer was unaware of.
 Some loan officers are less skilled at qualifying borrowers up-front and become unresponsive if a qualification or eligibility issue arises when a loan is processed.
-This is an unfortunate outcome but I have seen it many times.
-Most borrowers would prefer that lenders communicate information directly even if it is not a positive message but unfortunately this is not always the case.
+Simply put, you stop hearing from your lender because they do not think your mortgage is going to be approved.

-My recommendation is that you contact your loan officer immediately and politely demand an explanation and request more frequent communication going forward.
-If your loan officer is not responsive, contact her supervisor and communicate your concerns.
+If your lender goes quiet during the mortgage process, my recommendation is that you contact your loan officer immediately and politely demand an explanation and request better communication going forward.
+If your loan officer is not responsive, contact her or his supervisor and communicate your concerns.
 It is your right to know what is going on with your loan and always remember: you are the customer.

 If you are not satisfied with the explanation or the level of customer service you receive then you should consider canceling the loan and switching lenders.
 If you decide to change lenders, we recommend that you contact multiple lenders in the table below to understand how they would handle your unique situation.
 Shopping several lenders is important because qualification guidelines vary plus it is important to find a lender that provides the high level of service you deserve .